atlassian/gostatsd/README.md

 Building the server
 -------------------
+Gostatsd currently targets Go 1.10.2.
+There are no known hard dependencies in the code beween 1.9 and 1.10.2, but some may be introduced in future.

 From the `gostatsd` directory run `make build`.
 The binary will be built in `build/bin/<arch>/gostatsd`.

 You will need to install the build dependencies by running `make setup` in the `gostatsd` directory.
 This must be done before the first build, and again if the dependencies change.